This site requires Internet Explorer 8 (or newer), Google Chrome, Firefox, Safari or the iPad.

 Students discover the many types of equipment within the typical medical office.
 They learn to operate, troubleshoot, and care for equipment such as photocopiers, facsimile (FAX) machines, and computers.
 Students explore the many uses of computers in the medical office, and learn basic computer terms and functions.
 Finally, students perform an inventory of supplies and equipment, and prepare a purchase requisition for new supplies.

-Students discover the expected appearance and personal characteristics of an employee.
-They learn a number of personal traits belonging to successful employees, such as: honesty, good communication, time-management, goal setting, problem solving, and teamwork.
-Students practice dealing with workplace situations and evaluate the effectiveness of various employees.
-By the end of this module, and with some practice, students will be better prepared to enter the professional workforce.
+In the Personal Qualities module, students discover the expected appearance and personal characteristics of the health care worker.
+Students discuss a number of personal traits belonging to successful health care workers, such as: listening, integrity, honesty, attendance, time-management, goal-setting, problem-solving, and teamwork.
+The importance of precise communication is reiterated.
+Students practice dealing with workplace situations and evaluate the effectiveness of several teams.

 In this module, students examine their verbal communication skills and learn to effectively answer and document telephone calls.
 Students role-play many types of telephone calls, and demonstrate handling calls appropriately and professionally, including performing triage.
 They also practice leaving messages on answering machines.
 Lastly, students explore telephone technology common in the medical office.